Seitenbau/RoomieReloaded/README.md

 Install npm (should work with versions 5.6.0+)
 Open solution in Visual Studio or Jetbrains Rider and start the app

+Visual Studio Code also works, should automatically detect the solution when the folder is opened and ask to install C# development tools.

 ## To decouple frontend development from Visual Studio / Jetbrains Rider
-To use another editor for frontend development and still have the backend running in debug mode, you can for example do the following:
+To use another editor for frontend development and still have the backend running in debug mode, just start the app from visual studio or Rider.
+After that, open the client app folder in your favourite editor.
-- Change "ASPNETCORE_ENVIRONMENT" in "Properties/launchSettings.json" to "Staging" (or use any other emthod to set the variable, see https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-2.2)
-- Build and start the application with Visual Studio.
-Thanks to "Staging", npm start will not be executed.
-- Open a shell in /ClientApp and execute "npm install", then "npm start"
-- Open /ClientApp in your favourite editor

 It should also be possible to start the app with docker and feed it the development folder instead of the built app, but I have not yet tested it.
 The Dockerfile as is won't work here, as it does a "dotnet publish", which builds the frontend app.